pnp/powershell/documentation/Set-PnPBuiltInSiteTemplateSettings.md

 ```

 ### -WhatIf
 Shows what would happen if the cmdlet runs.
-The cmdlet is not run.
+No changes will be made.

 ```yaml
 Type: SwitchParameter